 \subsubsection{The Guide}

-The guides in DebiasedDTA target the low-complexity spurious relationships in the data, and therefore should have a limited learning capacity.
-So, we design two weak learners with simple biomolecule representations: an identifier-based model (ID-DTA) and a biomolecule word-based model (BoW-DTA).
-ID-DTA is motivated by the fact that mere use of random biomolecule identifiers can produce high-achieving models for similar test sets \citep{ozccelik2020chemboost}, and thus, can capture the said dataset biases.
+The guides in DebiasedDTA target the low-complexity spurious relationships in the data and, therefore should have a limited learning capacity.
+So, we design two weak learners with simple biomolecule representations: an identifier-based model, ID-DTA, and a biomolecule word-based model, BoW-DTA.
+ID-DTA is motivated by the fact that the mere use of random biomolecule identifiers can produce high-achieving models for similar test sets \citep{ozccelik2020chemboost}, and thus, can capture the said dataset biases.
 ID-DTA vectorizes the chemicals and proteins in the training set with one-hot-encoded vectors and reserves two dimensions to represent unseen chemicals and proteins during prediction.

-BoW-DTA is based on the natural language inference studies in which the use of certain words are exploited by the prediction models to predict semantic labels \citep{gururangan2018annotation, poliak-etal-2018-hypothesis}.
+BoW-DTA is inspired by natural language inference studies in which the use of certain words is exploited by the prediction models to predict semantic labels \citep{gururangan2018annotation,poliak-etal-2018-hypothesis}.
 We create BoW-DTA to investigate a similar relationship between biomolecule sequences and affinity scores.
-BoW-DTA segments biomolecule sequences into biomolecule words with the Byte Pair Encoding \citep{sennrich2015neural} algorithm and adopts bag-of-words approach to vectorize the biomolecules.
+BoW-DTA segments biomolecule sequences into biomolecule words with the Byte Pair Encoding \citep{sennrich2015neural} algorithm and adopts the bag-of-words approach to vectorize the biomolecules.
 Both ID-DTA and BoW-DTA concatenate biomolecule vectors to represent biomolecule pairs and use decision tree regression for prediction, as decision trees have limited learning capacity and yet can learn non-linear relationships.
 The python framework we publish as an open-source software allows other such guide mechanisms to be proposed and benchmarked by future research.

-As described above, we leverage the guides to identify protein-chemical pairs that bear more information about the mechanisms of protein-chemical binding.
-We hypothesize that, if the guides, models designed to learn misleading spurious patterns, perform poorly on a protein-chemical pair, then the pair is more likely to bear generalizable information on binding and deserves higher attention by the DTA predictors.